leitstand/leitstand-ui/leitstand-ui-web/doc/controller.md

 A menu entry of a master-detail view uses the master-view template as key and a descriptor object of the master-detail pages as value.
 The master-detail page descriptor has `master` and a `detail` property.
-The `master` property contains the factory method of the master view controller.
+The `master` property contains the controller of the master view.
-The `detail` property is an associative array with the detail view template as key and the factory method of the detail view controller as value.
+The `detail` property is an associative array with the detail view template as key and the controller of the detail view as value.

 ```ES6
 let webhooksView = {